-An update from our investment manager, Viktor Szabó
+An update from our investment manager, Viktor Szabó - 18 June 2020

 Central banks across the region have cut their policy rates and provided liquidity support to their banking sectors.
-We saw intervention on the foreign exchange markets, while several countries contemplated allowing central banks to support the local bond markets with direct purchases.
-New loan and refinancing facilities were introduced to help the corporate sector with their financing needs.
+We saw intervention in the foreign exchange markets, while several countries contemplated allowing central banks to support the local bond markets with direct purchases.
+New loan and refinancing facilities were introduced to help the corporate sector with financing needs.
 Meanwhile, the Federal Reserve has broadened its swap lines to include Brazil and Mexico, providing additional access to US dollars for these countries.

 Despite these short-term uncertainties, we remain optimistic about the Fund’s long-term prospects, given the resilience of the underlying holdings.
 We will also continue to look for opportunities to select high quality stocks that are backed by solid fundamentals and long-term growth potential that aim to deliver robust yields.